MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: Experiments

 \subsubsection{Baseline: RoBERTa-base}

 Since RoBERTa-base \cite{liu2019roberta} outperformed other pre-trained language models \cite{roy2024chatbots}---including BERT-base \cite{devlin2019bert}, DistilBERT \cite{sanh2019distilbert}, ELECTRA \cite{clark2020electra}, DeBERTa \cite{he2020deberta}, and XLNet \cite{yang2019xlnet}---we chose it as the baseline for our phishing detection experiments.
-Renowned for its robust performance in natural language understanding tasks, RoBERTa-base is pre-trained on extensive corpora and optimized through dynamic masking strategies, making it particularly effective for text classification.
+Widely used for natural language understanding tasks, RoBERTa-base is pre-trained on extensive corpora and optimized through dynamic masking strategies, making it particularly effective for text classification.
 To ensure a fair comparison, we used the same training settings as in \cite{roy2024chatbots}.

-In the experiments, as shown in Table \ref{tab:evaluation_detection}, RoBERTa-base achieved a recall of 98.37\%, accuracy of 95.73\%, true negative rate of 94.87\%, and an \fone score of 91.89\%.
+In our experiments, RoBERTa-base achieved a recall of 98.37\%, accuracy of 95.73\%, true negative rate of 94.87\%, and an \fone score of 91.89\%.
 While these results indicate strong overall detection performance, several issues remain.
 First, the precision of 86.21\% coupled with a false positive rate of 5.13\% suggests that a notable number of legitimate emails are incorrectly flagged as phishing, which could lead to unnecessary disruptions and reduced user trust.
 Also, the false negative rate of 1.63\% indicates that some phishing emails are still missed, posing potential security risks.

 Another significant limitation of RoBERTa-base is its black-box nature; it does not provide interpretable reasoning or explanations behind its classifications.
 This lack of transparency makes it difficult for users and security analysts to understand why a particular email was labeled as phishing, hindering efforts to fine-tune detection criteria and improve overall system trustworthiness.
 These shortcomings highlight the need for a more comprehensive approach, such as our proposed MultiPhishGuard, which not only enhances detection accuracy but also delivers clear, user-friendly explanations for its decisions.